MohamedAmin324/JavaScript-Projects/README.md

 - **A calculator**: a basic version of a calculator that supports four mathematical operations: +, -, * and / .
 You can also insert floating numbers.
 This calculator has keyboard support for all its buttons and displays a warning message if the user attempts to divide by zero.
 - **Etch-a-sketch**: browser version of something between a sketchpad and an Etch-A-Sketch.
 - A simple rock paper scissors game with minimal styling
+- **Shopping Cart**: a simple shopping cart in vanilla JavaScript for a clothing shop